Tongs

 BEST LINK ON THE INTERNET!
 The Blacksmith's Craft is currently available for free download from Herefordshire College of Technology here: http://www.hct.ac.uk/Downloads/craftpublications.html - Select a book to download and click on its link.
 The books are broken down into sections or parts so be sure to download all of the parts of each book.

 Warning!
 Borax is NOT a forge welding flux!
 Do not use borax or any other compound containing borax for forge welding!
 Borax will prevent a full weld and your tongs will separate at the weld joint.
 I know because I tried to weld using borax as a flux when I was beginner.
-That is what all the the 'experienced' smiths were telling me to do.
+That is what all of the 'experienced' smiths told me to do.
 Forge-welds using borax NEVER seal!
 Borax welds always show loose edges because the iron was never truly welded together, and twisting or bending will literally pull the borax 'weld' apart.
 Borax is not a welding flux.
 I had to remake every pair of tongs that I had made previously with borax.
 Never again!
 After switching to EZ-Weld and Cherry Heat, my welds were always completely sealed and as strong as the original material.
 No amount of bending or twisting would pull them apart again.
 Anything will work better than borax- even dirt.

-EZ-Weld and other forge welding fluxes.
-EZ-Weld, Climax, Crescent, and Cherry Heat do not contain any borax and can be purchased from Centaur Forge and other blacksmith suppliers.
-Silver sand is more difficult to find and I don't have a source for it yet.
 EZ-Weld is for general welding of mild steel bars.
 Cherry Heat is for welding dissimilar steels (tool steel to mild steel for example).
 EZ-Weld and Cherry Heat both have iron filings mixed in with the flux.
 The purpose of the iron filings is sacrificial- to draw oxygen away from the weld area and lower the scaling of the weld joint surfaces.
 The iron filings mixed in with EZ-Weld and Cherry Heat will adhere and weld to the iron during forge-welding.
 In ornamental ironwork the iron filings may present a problem because welds are often made in small items that are difficult or impossible to reach (example- welding leaves together) with a hammer and later require cleaning after work is finished.
 Climax has a lower iron filings content than either EZ-Weld or Cherry Heat.
 Crescent is best used in forge welding joints that are difficult to clean after welding and are highly visible in the finished product (example- forge welding leaves or flowers to a central stem).
 Crescent has no iron filings and results in less cleanup of small weld joints after welding.
 To use EZ-Weld (also Climax, Crescent, Cherry Heat, silver sand, etc.) heat the iron red and withdraw from the fire and coat the weld area with flux, allow a moment for the flux to heat up and stick to the welding site, put back in the fire.
 Heat with the weld area facing up until almost at full weld heat, rotate weld area downward and finish heat to welding heat, then take out of fire and rap against anvil to shake off excess debris (the flux will stay attached while debris falls off), then place weld joints together and forge.
 It is that simple.
 The Blacksmith's Craft will show you an excellent scarf for forge welding.
 The cupped shape of the scarf as shown in The Blacksmith's Craft creates a better weld than the blunt scarf used by hobby smiths because the edges of the cupped scarf weld together first- sealing the edges of the weld before the edges have time to cool.
 The Blacksmith's Craft was written by professional smiths in the days when smiths knew how to fire weld.
 Follow their advice for the best possible results when forge-welding.

 Gaining skill in fire-welding (forge-welding).
 As the smith gains skill and experience, he/she can coat the weld joints with flux while the iron is still in the fire thus saving time spent heating the iron for welding.
 A special spoon with a long handle made for this purpose is used for fluxing the iron in the fire while avoiding putting ones hand too near a hot welding fire.
 Any smith ready to advance his/her skill in forge-welding would do well to seek out former students of the late Francis Whitaker to see this method of fluxing in the fire because this is the method Francis taught.